The best way to find housing on the island is to check the newspaper, online listings, local publications, and ask everyone you know who lives here.

 Suggestions for short term stay till you find something more permanent:

 ***If none of the accommodations you find are appealing, you may want to consider doing a short term vacation type rental for a week or two, or camp out for a short time, and see what possibilities open up once you’re here.
 Usually there are several people in class who are looking for housing and are open to sharing spaces with other students.
 During the first days of class many of these options open up.
-The going rates for renting a room in a home with others, sharing facilities, etc., is between $500 & $1000 depending on the home, whether utilities are included, and whether you have your own kitchen and/or bathroom.
+The going rates for renting a room in a home with others, sharing facilities, etc. is not less than $1000 and will vary considerably depending on whether utilities are included and whether you have your own kitchen and/or bathroom.

 Keep in mind that Kauai is a very transient place.
-Rentals come and go all the time, so if you don’t find anything right away, something will most likely turn up soon.
+Rentals come and go all the time, so if you don’t find anything right away, something will most likely turn up.